-Free preparation assistance for Accuplacer and GED/HSED testing is available in the LiNK at each location.
+Free preparation assistance for Accuplacer and GED/ HSED testing is available in the LiNK at each location.

 Testing accommodation services are available on each campus for eligible students with disabilities referred by Disability Services.
 In Wisconsin Rapids, eligible students referred for testing with accommodations may schedule appointments in the Testing Center by stopping in or calling 715.422.5443, or they may work with their instructors to set up testing appointments outside of class.
-Testing accommodations at locations without a Testing Center are coordinated by the instructor, student, and Disability Services on an individual basis.
+Testing accommodations are available on each campus for eligible students with disabilities.
+Eligible students referred for testing accommodations may schedule an appointment with the Testing Center by stopping in, calling 715.422.5443, or emailing testingcenter@mstc.edu.